Historypin/shiftedstorage/README.md

 * IPFS Swarm Key
 * IPFS Cluster Key

-You will want to keep these in a secure place and onlye share them with others using a secure, end-to-end encrypted communication channel like Signal or WhatsApp.
+You will want to keep these in a secure place and only share them with others using a secure, end-to-end encrypted communication channel like Signal or WhatsApp.

 To create the keys you can: